InterfaceTT/Power_BI/index.md

 Click [here](Presentation\ClassLogins.pdf) for access to class information including links and login information for the class.

+Click [here](Presentation\PowerBILinks.pdf) for a list of useful books and links on PowerBI.

 Below are links to each of the presentation slide decks and lab exercises.

 ## Presentations